 These luscious, creamy mango coconut popsicles have fresh ripe mango and salted coconut milk.
-They are naturally vegan, dairy free and delicous!
+They are naturally vegan, dairy-free, and delicious!

 Mangos are one of my favorite fruits.
-They're sweet, juicy and wonderfully versatile in both sweet and savory dishes.
+They're sweet, juicy, and wonderfully versatile in both sweet and savory dishes.
 Mangos also pair perfectly with coconut milk in these mango coconut popsicles.
-The flavor was requested by my mothers group and were super popular with the kids.
-Like many of my other popsicle recipes such as my coconut popsicles these are are dairy free so all the kids could eat them.
+The flavor was requested by my mother's group and was super popular with the kids.
+Like many of my other popsicle recipes such as my coconut popsicles, these are dairy free so all the kids could eat them.

 To make mango and coconut popsicles